 Families can receive scholarship assistance so children can attend ceramics, painting, drawing, dance classes and arts camps at The Arts Center.

 HOW YOU CAN HELP

-Every child deserves opportunities for creative expresssion that give them a voice.
-Thousands of students in Linn and Benton County no longer have the option of taking visual or performance art classes in their schools.
-Support for this outreach comes from funding sources with year-to-year variability.
+Every child deserves opportunities for creative expression that gives them a voice.
+Too many students in Linn and Benton County schools to not have opportunities for visual or performance art classes in their schools.
+Arts education outreach delivered by The Arts Center receives funding with year-to-year variability.

 From 2008-2016, funding for the Young Artist Program was provided by Maureen Ovregaard and her family.
 She gave an annual gift of $45,000 through a living trust that ended with her passing in Spring 2016.

 Donors who wish to remain anonymous have made a Three-Year Match Gift.
 Every individual donation up to $500 will be MATCHED dollar-for-dollar, up to $5000.
 To date, generous donors have stepped up to pledge $30,000/year.

 Make a difference, and double your DONATION TODAY.
 Please consider making your donation part of a 3-year pledge.

 We also seek sustainable funding for this program.
 FMI Endowment Fund Giving.

 Thanks to support for more arts experiences for youth from: